Allergy Testing Shots: Standard Testing Uses No Shots — Here's What to Know

 Critically, diagnostic testing codes (CPT 95004, 95024) are fundamentally different from therapeutic SCIT codes (CPT 95115 for single injection, CPT 95117 for two or more injections per visit).
 Testing identifies the allergens; SCIT treats the allergy over a 3-to-5-year course of subcutaneous injections.

 Curex offers at-home IgE blood testing with board-certified allergist review — no shots, no skin pricks, no clinic visit — covering common environmental allergens including pollens, dust mite, animal dander, and molds in a single venous draw.
-For patients whose testing identifies treatable IgE sensitization, the At-Home Allergy Shot Kit is available at $129/month: a personalized serum sterile-compounded to USP <797>, self-administered as one weekly subcutaneous shot at home, with the first dose supervised live over Zoom and a prescribed epinephrine auto-injector confirmed on-hand — the same desensitization mechanism as clinic SCIT without the 39-visit Year 1 schedule.
+For patients whose testing identifies treatable IgE sensitization, the At-Home Allergy Shot Kit is available with financing as low as $79/month on some plans: a personalized serum sterile-compounded to USP <797>, self-administered as one weekly subcutaneous shot at home, with the first injection from each new vial or concentration supervised live in the Virtual Shot Room by trained Curex clinical staff and a prescribed epinephrine auto-injector confirmed on hand — the same desensitization mechanism as clinic SCIT without the 39-visit Year 1 schedule.

 For searchers who want to avoid any form of shots or needles entirely during the testing phase, at-home specific-IgE blood testing provides complete allergen sensitization profiling without a clinic visit.